-If a represented or unrepresented party does not file a motion by a deadline that falls on or after November 10, the party may not thereafter file the motion until the party satisfies the requirements in Rule 6(b) concerning extensions of time.
-If a represented or unrepresented party does not timely file a response to a motion filed on or after November 10, the court may treat the motion as conceded under Rule 12-I(e).
+If a represented or unrepresented party does not file a motion by the applicable deadline, the party may not thereafter file the motion until the party satisfies the requirements in Rule 6(b) concerning extensions of time.
+If a represented or unrepresented party does not timely file a response to a motion, the court may treat the motion as conceded under Rule 12-I(e).